agrabio134/E-Commerce/README.md

 This is to demonstrate the back-end side; I used some simple UI without utilizing any frameworks. because the only features demonstrating how an e-commerce website functions are the subject of this.

+technology used:
+PHP, JS, CSS, MySQL, and paymongo API.